Online Store Vacation: Orders Placed January 18-26 will be shipped on January 27th

 Scrubs and lip balms involve a lot of melting, mixing and waiting for things to cool.
 Then there is more mixing and putting the batch into their respective containers.
 And of course, labeling.

-I make everything at home in my basement workspace, so boxing soaps and labeling products usually happens in front of the television or while streaming a podcast.
-It's a mindless task that leaves my mind free for media consumption...it feels less like work if you're sitting on the couch!
+I make everything at home in my basement workspace, so boxing soaps and labeling products either happens in front of the television or at my retail space.

-I hope this helps people to see that Thumbprint Soap is indeed a handmade business.
+I hope this helps people to see that Cedar Witch Goods is indeed a handmade business.
 If you have any questions about my process or products, please feel free to get in touch!